chadbaldwin/chadbaldwin.github.io/_posts/2020-12-06-Embedded-and-Markdown-Code-Blocks.md

 Pros:

-* Integrated with Jekyll, ability to add extensions/plugins to the markdown highlighter
+* Integrated with Jekyll, ability to add extensions/plugins to the markdown highlighter add new features, like improving line numbers
-* Ability to use custom themes
+* Ability to use custom themes (lookup "rouge themes")

 Cons: